nerdily/ts-exit-node/README.md

 **Network:**
 - ✅ All traffic encrypted via WireGuard
 - ✅ Firewall: Only SSH (22) and Tailscale (41641) open
-- ✅ No password authentication (SSH key only)
+- ✅ SSH: Key-based authentication only (passwords disabled)
+- ✅ SSH: Root access enabled with keys for simplicity (single-user server)
 - ✅ Fail2ban enabled (brute-force protection)

 **What can't be hidden:**